ClausKinz/CommonIAB/README.md

 ```

 ### Set up SKUs
 Each Android Store has own rules of named SKUs.
 Thus to implification of operations between different stores and application logic, we use conception of "local SKU". "local SKU" is used to manage SKUs for different stores.
-ComminIAB does association between local sku and selected android store automaticaly (on depends of what store is used for your app).
+CommonIAB does association between local sku and selected android store automaticaly (on depends of what store is used for your app).

 `CommonIAB.mapSku(successCallback, errorCallback, sku, storeName, storeSku)`